 The film provides examples of:

 - Author Avatar: Stingo is almost exactly like William Styron.
 Just like Styron, he's from South, born in 1925, served in the Navy during World War II, graduated from Duke University, worked for McGraw-Hill, and ended up writing a controversial novel about Nat Turner.
-Stingo's name is never revealed, but it's implied that his last name starts with "St".
+Stingo's name is never revealed, but it's implied that his last name starts with "St" (since his roommates in the training camp were Strohmyer and Stutz).

 - Adult Fear: Having to choose which of your children to send to inevitable death is one of the scariest things almost any adult would have to face.